echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 brief (two paragraph) assessment of alternative options in the event that the SNI data is encrypted (section 2.3).

 The text in {{RFC8744}} suggests that most of the unanticipated SNI usage "could also be implemented by monitoring DNS traffic or controlling DNS usage", although it does then acknowledge the difficulties posed by encrypted DNS protocols.
-It asserts, with limited evidence, that "most of functions can, however, be realized by other means", although without considering or quantifying the affordability, operational complexity, technical capability of affected parties or privacy implications that might be involved.
-It is unclear from the document whether any stakeholders that may be impacted by the encryption of SNI data have been consulted; it does not appear to be the case that any such consultation has taken place.
+It asserts, with limited evidence, that "most of 'the unanticipated usage' functions can, however, be realized by other means", although without considering or quantifying the affordability, operational complexity, technical capability of affected parties or privacy implications that might be involved.
+It is unclear from the document whether any stakeholders that may be impacted by the encryption of SNI data have been consulted; it certainly does not appear to be the case that any such consultation has taken place.

 The characterisation of "unanticipated usage" of SNI data could be taken to imply that such usage was not approved and therefore inappropriate in some manner.
-The reality is that the development of the Internet has many examples of permissionless innovation and so these "unanticipated usages" should not be dismissed as lacking in either importance or validity.
+The reality is that the development of the Internet has many examples of permissionless innovation and so this "unanticipated usage" of SNI data should not be dismissed as lacking in either importance or validity.

 This document is intended to address the above limitations of {{RFC8744}}
 by providing more information about the issues posed by the introduction of ECH due to the loss of visibility of SNI data on private networks.
-To do so it considers the situation within schools and enterprises, building on information previously documented in a report from a roundtable discussion {{ECH_Roundtable}}.
+To do so it considers the situation within schools, enterprises and public service providers, building on information previously documented in a report from a roundtable discussion {{ECH_Roundtable}}.

 # The Education Sector

 ## Context

 Focusing specifically on the education sector, the primary issue caused by ECH is that it is likely to circumvent the safeguards